 g) Tibetan Sausages

 As mentioned already, Tibetan people have been using Yaks to the fullest.
-The Yaks are not only the guardians of Himalayas but also the companions and domesticated cows.
+The Yaks are not only the guardians of the Himalayas but also the companions and domesticated cows.
 They have been using the best of yak and sheep products for a living.
-Tibetans are fond of a variety of sausages, including meat sausage, blood sausage, flour sausage, sausage made from the liver, lung, etc. Among all, blood sausage and white sausage are the most common, consumed and popular ones.
+Tibetans are fond of a variety of sausages, including meat sausage, blood sausage, flour sausage, sausage made from the liver, lung, etc. Among all, blood sausage and white sausage are the most common, consumed, and popular ones.

 When it comes to sausage, Blood sausage is prepared from small yak or sheep’s intestine tied to sections and filled with chopped mutton variegated with sheep blood, salt, Tsampa powders, and Sichuan Pepper.